 Section 7320.
-Project Scoring and Selection.
+Project Scoring and Selection

-- (a) All scoring criteria are found in Article IV of the Super NOFA Universal Scoring Criteria. - (b) Any reference outside of these guidelines and the Universal Scoring Criteria in the current Super NOFA, including references in the guidelines or regulations for any Designated Program, to the ranking and rating or the administration of funds in a manner consistent with MHP shall not be interpreted as authorizing funding criteria or requirements that conflict with those approved by the voters through a statewide initiative or referendum.
+- (a) All scoring criteria are found in the Universal Scoring Appendix to the NOFA. - (b) Any reference outside of these guidelines and the Universal Scoring Appendix in the current NOFA, including references in the guidelines or regulations for any Designated Program, to the ranking and rating or the administration of funds in a manner consistent with MHP shall not be interpreted as authorizing funding criteria or requirements that conflict with those approved by the voters through a statewide initiative or referendum.

 Section 7321.
-Performance Deadlines.
+Performance Deadlines

-- (a) Upon receipt of an award of Program funds to a Project, the Sponsor shall be required to secure all permanent financing, including tax credits and bond allocations, no later than 24 months after the date the initial funds were awarded by the Department. - (b) Failure to meet the requirement set forth in (a) above shall result in withdrawal of the Department's funding award. - (c) An extension, not to exceed 6 months, may be granted by the Department, at its sole discretion, only if the Sponsor has demonstrated to the Department's satisfaction that the failure was due to circumstances entirely outside the Sponsor's control and offers reasonable assurance that all financing can be secured within the extension period. - (1) Failure to compete successfully for TCAC or CDLAC awards, alone, is not sufficient basis to receive an extension. - (d) If a previously awarded bond allocation and/or tax credit reservation is withdrawn by TCAC or CDLAC for failure to meet deadlines, the Department's award shall be withdrawn, and no extensions will be granted. - (e) In addition to (a) through (d), all awardees will be subject to the Department's Disencumbrance Policy.
-The Disencumbrance Policy, Administrative Notice Number 2022-02 dated March 30, 2022, and amended on December 19, 2022, is published on the Department's website.
+- (a) Upon receipt of an award of Program funds to a Project, the Sponsor shall be required to secure all permanent financing, including tax credits and bond allocations, no later than 24 months after the date of award. - (b) Failure to meet the requirement set forth in (a) above shall result in withdrawal of the Department's funding award. - (c) An extension, not to exceed 6 months, may be granted by the Department, at its sole discretion, only if the Sponsor has demonstrated to the Department's satisfaction that the failure was due to circumstances entirely outside the Sponsor's control and offers reasonable assurance that all financing can be secured within the extension period. - (1) Failure to compete successfully for TCAC or CDLAC awards, alone, is not sufficient basis to receive an extension. - (d) If a previously awarded bond allocation and/or tax credit reservation is withdrawn by TCAC or CDLAC for failure to meet deadlines, the Department's award shall be withdrawn, and no extensions will be granted. - (e) In addition to (a) through (d), all awardees will be subject to the Department's Disencumbrance Policy.
+The Disencumbrance Policy, Administrative Notice Number 2022-02 dated March 30, 2022, and as published on the Department's website, is hereby incorporated by this reference to these Guidelines as if set forth in full herein, and shall apply with equal force as all other provisions set forth herein.